-A. General.

-1. An application to receive a tribal gaming license or to be found suitable to receive a tribal gaming license shall not be granted unless the Tribal Gaming Commission is satisfied, after review of a background investigation that such applicant is:

-a.
-A person of good character, honesty and integrity;

-b.
-A person whose prior activities, criminal record, if any, reputation, habits and associations do not pose a threat to the public interest of the Tribe, its members or to the effective regulation of gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices and methods and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental thereto; and c.
-In all other respects is qualified to be licensed or found suitable consistent with the declared policy of the Fort Mojave Indian Tribe.
+- A. General. - 1.
+An application to receive a tribal gaming license or to be found suitable to receive a tribal gaming license shall not be granted unless the Tribal Gaming Commission is satisfied, after review of a background investigation that such applicant is: - a.
+A person of good character, honesty and integrity; - b.
+A person whose prior activities, criminal record, if any, reputation, habits and associations do not pose a threat to the public interest of the Tribe, its members or to the effective regulation of gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices and methods and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental thereto; and

-d.
-An application to receive a tribal gaming license or to be found suitable constitutes a request for a determination of the applicant's general character, integrity and ability to participate or engage in, or be associated with gaming.
-Any written or oral statement made in the course of an official proceeding of the Tribal Gaming Commission or the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704, by any member thereof or any witness testifying under oath which is relevant to the purpose of the proceeding is absolutely privileged and does not impose liability for defamation or constitute a ground for recovery in any civil action.

-B. Primary Management Officials, Key and Other Employees; Requirements.

-1. No person shall be licensed by the Tribal Gaming Commission for employment by a gaming enterprise operated on Fort Mojave Indian lands who: a.
-Has been convicted of or who has pled guilty or nolo contendere to any felony, gambling offense, or other offense involving moral turpitude (except that misdemeanors committed before such person's 18th birthday shall not act to bar his/her employment); or b.
-Is under the age of 18, except that, no person shall be licensed by the Tribal Gaming Commission for employment as a Primary Management Official or Key Employee who is under the age of 21.
+- c.
+In all other respects is qualified to be licensed or found suitable consistent with the declared policy of the Fort McDermitt Paiute-Shoshone Indian Tribe. - d.
+1 An application to receive a tribal gaming license or to be found suitable constitutes a request for a determination of the applicant's general character, integrity and ability to participate or engage in, or be associated Any written or oral statement with gaming. made in the course of an official proceedings of the Tribal Gaming Commission or the National Indian Gaming Commission established pursuant to 25 U.S.C. \$ 2704, by any member thereof or any witness testifying under oath which is relevant to the purpose of the proceeding is absolutely privileged and does impose liability for defamation or not constitute a ground for recovery in any civil action. - B. Primary Management Officials, Key and Other Employees; Requirements. - 1.
+No person shall be licensed by the Tribal Gaming Commission for employment by a gaming enterprise operated on the Fort McDermitt Paiute-Shoshone Indian lands who: - a.
+Has been convicted of or who has pled guilty or nolo contendere to any felony, gaming offense, or other offense involving moral turpitude (except that misdemeanors committed before such person's 21st birthday shall not act to bar his/her employment); or - b.
+Is under the age of 21, except that, no person shall be licensed by the Tribal Gaming Commission for employment as a primary Management Official or Key Employee who is under the age of 21.

-2. No person shall be employed as a Primary Management Official or Key Employee in a Class II or Class III gaming activity who:

-a.
-Has not first applied for and obtained a tribal gaming license or a state gaming license, as is applicable, pursuant to this Ordinance.

-b.
-Is ineligible for fidelity bonding or similar insurance covering employee dishonesty.

-3. Every person employed at a gaming facility operated on Fort Mojave Indian lands shall wear an identification badge which conspicuously states the place of employment, the full name and photograph of the person and their position of employment.

-C. Primary Management Officials and Key Employees; License Application, Notices.

-1. The Tribal Gaming Commission shall require that Primary Management Officials and Key Employees make application for a tribal gaming license on a form specified by the Tribal Gaming Commission, unless the applicable Compact allocates sole jurisdiction to the relevant State with respect to background investigations.

-2. The application form shall include the following notices:
+- 2. No person shall be employed as a Primary Management Official or Key Employee in a Class II or Class III gaming activity who: - a.
+Has not first applied for and obtained a gaming license or state gaming license, as is applicable, pursuant to this Ordinance. - b.
+Is ineligible for fidelity bonding or similar insurance covering employee dishonesty - 3.
+Every person employed at a gaming facility operated on Fort McDermitt Paiute-Shoshone Indian lands shall wear an identification badge which conspicuously states the place of employment, the full name and photograph of the person and their position of employment. - c.
+Primary Management Officials and Key employees; License application, notices. - 1.
+The Tribal Gaming Commission shall require that Primary Management Officials and Key employees make application for tribal gaming license on a form specified by the Tribal Gaming Commission, unless the applicable Compact allocates sole jurisdiction to the relevant State with respect to background investigations. - 2.
+The application form shall include the following notices: - a.
+Privacy notice:

-a.
-Privacy Notice: